 Ideas: Add tiny white lights to a hanging basket of fuchsia for a lush living chandelier.

 Only difficult thing about Caladiums is deciding which to choose.
 Splotched, striped–choose one that makes you smile.
 Perennial in temperate, frost-free regions, annual elsewhere.
 Up to 18″ tall, 12″ wide.

 Ideas: Use in low, trough planters where they can flutter in even a light breeze.

-Such a valuable little color wonder for areas that always seem to be on the damp side (but that drains well, too).
+Such a valuable color wonder for areas that seem to be on the damp side (but that drains well, too).
 Many colors and leaf shapes–you could become a collector.
 Pinch often!
 Up to 18″ tall and wide.

 Ideas: Lovely massed, but also use them to contrast taller, grassy foliage plants.

 There is almost no such thing as too much heat for Lobelia.
 Keep soil moist for full bloom throughout summer.
 One more bonus?
 Deer don’t love it, but bees do.
 Up to 12″ tall and wide.

 Ideas: Trailing habit is perfect for porch or patio in hanging baskets or containers.

 A distant relative of the ‘Morning Glory’ vine, sweet potato vine–black, green, or brown– grows big and fast.
 Works in sleek modern settings, vegetable gardens, cottages.
 Trailing, 16″ tall and 24″ wide.

 Ideas: Tie the long stem up onto a trellis for a quick, green screen.